CostlyDev/Costly/doc/init.md

 All three configurations assume several paths that might need to be adjusted.

 Binary:              `/usr/bin/costlyd`
-Configuration file:  `/etc/costly/costly.conf`
+Configuration file:  `/etc/costlycore/costly.conf`
 Data directory:      `/var/lib/costlyd`
 PID file:            `/var/run/costlyd/costlyd.pid` (OpenRC and Upstart) or `/var/lib/costlyd/costlyd.pid` (systemd)
 Lock file:           `/var/lock/subsys/costlyd` (CentOS)

-The configuration file, PID directory (if applicable) and data directory should all be owned by the costly user and group.
-It is advised for security reasons to make the configuration file and data directory only readable by the costly user and group.
+The configuration file, PID directory (if applicable) and data directory should all be owned by the costlycore user and group.
+It is advised for security reasons to make the configuration file and data directory only readable by the costlycore user and group.
 Access to costly-cli and other costlyd rpc clients can then be controlled by group membership.

 3b) Mac OS X

 Binary:              `/usr/local/bin/costlyd`
-Configuration file:  `~/Library/Application Support/Costly/costly.conf`
+Configuration file:  `~/Library/Application Support/CostlyCore/costly.conf`
-Data directory:      `~/Library/Application Support/Costly`
+Data directory:      `~/Library/Application Support/CostlyCore`
-Lock file:           `~/Library/Application Support/Costly/.lock`
+Lock file:           `~/Library/Application Support/CostlyCore/.lock`

 4. Installing Service Configuration
 -----------------------------------